Genshin Impact - The Wanderer Skills, Materials, Talents, and More

-Scaramouche, now known as The Wanderer, will finally become playable in Genshin Impact Version 3.3.
+Scaramouche, now known as Wanderer, will finally become playable in Genshin Impact Version 3.3.
 Read on for his skills, talents, materials, and more.

-The Wanderer is a 5-star Anemo Catalyst.
+Wanderer is a 5-star Anemo Catalyst.
 His Ascension Stat is CRIT Rate%, earning up to 19.2% on max ascension.
-His birthday is currently unknown, and his splash art has not been found yet.
+His birthday is currently unknown.

 Scaramouche’s Astrolabe is named Peregrinus according to the official reveal.
 Dataminers have determined that this has been changed and is currently named “Errabundus” in the beta.